dzfweb/dzfweb.github.com.source/src/source/_posts/Is your .NET-Project-Source-Code-protected.md

 ---
 title: Is your .NET Project Source Code protected?
 date: 2013-12-01 15:07:04
+category: Development
 tags:
   - security
   - .NET
 ---

 Probably you Developer must have asked yourself: “Is my code protected?”.
 I came across this question at the end of a system that I had developed in .NET and was about to put it into production, and like any cautious developer, I started researching methodologies to protect my System and, consequently, the System's source code.

 <!--more-->

 Well, this study brought me an insecurity about the .NET Technology, which for me until then, was considered very safe.
 Amazingly, it is possible to extract the source code of any .NET project (C#, VB, etc).
 In this article I will share with you how it is possible to do this and how to protect your code and make this practice a little more difficult.